 It’s not easy to guarantee your product or service will work 100% of the time for 100% of your customers.
 It is easy, however, to guarantee that you’re offering satisfying resolutions when problems do occur.

 When someone comes to you with a complaint, don’t fight it.
 Accept it gracefully, acknowledge that your product didn’t meet their expectations and offer to quickly find an acceptable solution.
 It may seem like a simple implementation, but it’s one that can greatly impact retention rate when you consider that 52% of consumers reported switched brands last year after receiving poor customer service.

-According to Accenture, 65% of consumers are more likely to buy from a retailer that knows their purchase history, 58% want someone to recommend products based on past purchases and 56% want brand interactions to recognize them by name.
-75% of customers expect any one of these three kinds of personalization.
+According to Accenture, 65% of consumers are more likely to buy from a retailer that knows their purchase history, 58% want someone to recommend products based on past purchases and 56% want brand interactions to recognise them by name.
+75% of customers expect any one of these three kinds of personalisation.

-Furthermore, 77% of consumers have chosen, recommended or paid more for a brand that provides a personalized service or experience.
+Furthermore, 77% of consumers have chosen, recommended or paid more for a brand that provides a personalised service or experience.

-If increasing your retention rate means creating connections and giving people the customer experience they’re looking for, personalized interactions are definitely the foundation on which you should build all of your marketing communication.
+If increasing your retention rate means creating connections and giving people the customer experience they’re looking for, personalised interactions are definitely the foundation on which you should build all of your marketing communication.